EnochYing/Image2BIM/HBD/README.md

 ## References
 If you think our dataset is useful for your research, please consider citing our paper as below:

 - **Wong, M.O., Ying, H., Yin, M., Yi, X., Xiao, L., He, C., & Tang, L. (2024).
-3D Semantic Reconstruction-oriented Image Dataset for Building Element Segmentation.** *Automation in Construction* (Accepted).
+3D Semantic Reconstruction-oriented Image Dataset for Building Element Segmentation.** *Automation in Construction* 165.